System Health and Repair Guide

 Analyze Disk Usage

-Section titled “Defragment and Optimize Drives”defrag C: /A /V
+Section titled “Defragment and Optimize Drives”defrag C: /A /VParameters:

 To perform actual optimization: